Digital-Validation-Laboratory/pyvale/dev/dev_notes.md

 # Notes: pycave developement

 # TODO

-- Plot point sensor data traces with noise on them using matplotlib
+General
 - Allow user to specify sideset to locate sensors
+- Need to allow user to specify noise as a percentage of the sensor value like a COV
 - Add a sampling frequency to the sensor and allow interpolation between simulation time steps
+- Allow chaining/list of functions for sys/rand errors
+- Split systematic and random error handlers into own objects?

+Systematic error handling
+- Probably need to split into its own class
-- Add a sampling geometry to the sensors to allow
+- Add a sampling geometry to the sensors to allow systematic error calculation
 - Add positioning errors to the sensors
 - Add digitisation / voltage / calibration errors

+Random error handling
+- Probably need to plit into its own class

 # Notes: sensors